YuBlum/dato/README.md

 - [ ] Turing-complete
 - [ ] Self-hosted
 - [ ] C function calls
+- [ ] No external dependencies

 ## Quick Start
 DATO code is separeted in sections, one for creating data and one for manipulating it.
-Heres an exemple:
+Heres an example:
 ```dato
 data:
 i32 x;